Thinking about adding light hardwood flooring into your home? Go for it! Light hardwood floors give your home a more modern feel.

 This muted contemporary pallet transforms your living room into a relaxed space that doesn’t overwhelm the senses.
 Black adds definition and depth to designs while white and the different shades of blue bring a sense of calm which mellows out the space.

 Simple accents of pale wood and gold tie the room together, and live plants bring a fresh feel and a pop of color to the space.
 Some people find the contemporary pallet a little cold.
-If your tastes run toward a casual, more lived-in style, you can add warmth to your light colored rooms with earthy colors and elements.
+If your tastes run toward a casual, more lived-in style, you can add warmth to your light-colored rooms with earthy colors and elements.

-Light, raw wood colors creates the homey feel of the modern rustic style.
+Light, raw wood colors create the homey feel of the modern rustic style.
 These match with muted greens and grays that serve as a supporting cast to the richness of lighter plank flooring.
 Dark metal and heavier wood accessories pair with overstuffed furniture and comfortable blankets made of natural fibers and in colors more likely to be found in nature.

-Modern, rustic rooms tend to contain more accessories, giving the room a “lived in” look.
+Modern, rustic rooms tend to contain more accessories, giving the room a “lived-in” look.
 And, as with the contemporary rooms, live plants complete the room.